 Find the duo of iron and Vitamin C that work best for you!

 Foods to avoid

-Finally, avoid foods that block iron absorption when you are eating iron-rich foods.
-These foods include coffee, tea, foods high in calcium (like dairy products), and foods high in phytates.
+Finally, limit foods that inhibit iron absorption.
+Examples include coffee, tea, dairy products, and foods high in phytates.
 Phytates are compounds located in the outer layer of nuts, seeds, legumes, and grains.
-You can reduce phytates in these foods by soaking them before cooking for up to 24 hours.
+You can reduce phytates in these foods by soaking or sprouting grains and legumes 24-hours before cooking.

 People at risk of iron deficiency anemia

-Whether you have been diagnosed, or know you may be at risk, these changes can help to treat and prevent iron deficiency anemia.
+Whether you have been diagnosed, or know you may be at risk, these changes can help prevent iron deficiency anemia.
 Meet with your registered dietitian today to begin increasing the iron from your meals!